How to Get a Business Credit Card with Bad Personal Credit

 This shows you can get a lot more cash with business credit.
 And it also shows you can have personal credit cards at stores.
 So, you would now have an extra card at the same shops for your business.

 And you will not need collateral, cash flow, or financials to get business credit.
-But you do need to be Fundable.
+But you do need to have Fundability™.
 And this is even truer as we seem to be sliding right into a recession.

 Company Credit Card Benefits

 The best way to get a business credit card with bad personal credit is to build Fundability.
-But what does it mean to be Fundable?
+But what does it mean to have Fundability?

 Fundable: of or capable of being funded; deserving of being funded.
-Fundable also suggests – able to be funded by a lending institution or a credit issuer.
+Fundability™ also suggests – able to be funded by a lending institution or a credit issuer.

 Lenders and credit providers want to see if your corporation is a good credit risk.
 Firms which are fronting your business cash, they wish to know that you can pay them back.
 They want to be sure you’re not committing fraud.
 It all starts with your industry when it comes to getting business credit with bad personal credit.